victorbabiuc/Find-Jiu-Jitsu/docs/DEVELOPMENT.md

 # 🛠️ Development Guide

-Technical setup, architecture, and development workflow for JiuJitsu Finder.
+Complete setup and development guide for JiuJitsu Finder.

 [← Back to README](../README.md)